 Who Can Live in a Sober House?

 People who are in addiction recovery and are committed to maintaining sobriety can live in sober houses.
-There are specific criteria that most sober homes follow when determining candidacy to live there.
+Many programs also have specific criteria for residents to remain in good standing.
+Some programs are gender-specific or have other eligibility requirements, like programs designed for veterans.

-Residents ofsober living houses can be in various stages of recovery, from early sobriety (just finished treatment) to longer-term recovery (needing ongoing support).
+Sober or transitional living can support people at various stages of recovery.
+Residents can be in various stages of recovery, from early sobriety (just finished treatment) to longer-term recovery (needing ongoing support).

-Untreated Severe Mental HealthConditions: Many sober homes accept people with co-occurring mental health disorders.
-But most sober living houses require that a person’s mental health issues are being managed and treated.
+Additionally, while many sober homes accept people with co-occurring mental health disorders, they require that a person’s mental health issues be managed and treated.
 Sober homes are not designed to handle severe, untreated psychiatric conditions.

-What Are the Rules and Regulations of Sober Living Homes?
+Common Rules and Regulations of Sober Living Homes

 Sober living homes typically have rules and regulations to create a safe, structured, and supportive environment for everyone.
 The specific rules can vary from one home to another, but here are some of the most common regulations enforced by sober living environments: